sigigrau/RepData_PeerAssessment1/PA1_template.md

 ##  $ date    : Date, format: "2012-10-01" "2012-10-01" ...
 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```

-We display the first lines of the object.

 ```r
 head(data)